ssmaceachern-dev/mythicalmonsters/chapter9_impairments.md

 When a creature has been afflicted with a Malady, the affliction doesn't take effect until the end of the current Turn.
 If the **Test Interval** of a Malady happens at a more immediate stage of play, then the scene immediately shifts to that stage.

-At the end of the Turn, the afflicted creature must make an Endurance** Test** against the indicated **Strength **of the Malady.
+At the end of the Turn, the afflcted creature must make an Endurance** Test** against the indicated **Strength** of the Malady.
 Upon success, the creature is fine and the Strength of the Malady is reduced by 1.
 When the Strength of the Malady has been reduced to zero, the Malady is overcome.

 On a failure, the afflicted character suffers the Side Effects of the Malady equal to the margin of failure and gains any symptoms associated with it.

----

-For example, if a character ate food poisoned with one dose of Wolfsbane, then the scene would shift to the Engagement stage.
-At the end of the Turn, the poisoned character would need to make an Endurance Test.

-In this example, the character has an Endurance rating of 2.
-They roll their 2 dice and gain 1 success against 3 which is the Strength CR of Wolfsbane.
-In this case, the margin of failure is 2 and the character takes 2 damage and gains 2 ranks of Suffocation as per the Side Effects of Wolfsbane.

----

 This continues until the character has either overcome the Strength of the Malady through repeated Tests, the character receives a Cure to the current Malady, or until the character dies.